EmilDimov93/Ticklib/DOCS.md

 #### tlWindowOpen

-Checks if window should close
+Checks if window should close.
+Returns a boolean

 No arguments